maryjohnben/Flashcard-app-capstone/README.md

 - Let the user to create, update, delete, and study the deck of cards (CRUD).

+- This is a frontend prioritized project and utilizes frontend development tools such as React to acheive expected results.

 ### Technology Used:

 - Javascript